 Also, they had a female student model walk in front of the formation with the 400+ men following her.
 She is a member of the fashion board; there were lots of female students from the fashion board at the event.
 The men who followed her were mostly in heels and about half of them were carrying signs that said things like, “Rape Hurts Us All.’

 ‘There were several men in suits who talked on the microphone and reported the 1-in-4 rape statistic, among many other false statistics.
 One statistic that I heard several times was that women are more likely to be victims of non-lethal intimate partner violence than men.
 They never said anything about lethal intimate partner violence.
-Apparently there must have been a tie between men and women when it came to lethal intimate partner violence so they just ignore that statistic and only talk about non-lethal intimate partner violence.” said Ben Robinson, a MSU engineering student and MRA otherwise known by his YouTube names “HelperDogfromHell” and “ConnectingRod911”
+Apparently there must have been a tie between men and women when it came to lethal intimate partner violence so they just ignore that statistic and only talk about non-lethal intimate partner violence.” said an MSU engineering student who wished to remain anonymous.

-Robinson has been an active MRA on campus making videos about the Clothesline Project, another event organized by the Sexual Assault Services Office, in which tee shirts upon which slogans were written such as “33% of all women will be raped in their lifetime” and “Daddy why did you steal my innocence” were hung on the quad.
-Robinson devoted a video to the event on his YouTube channel and also chronicled the event on Monday for AVFM News.
+An active MRA on the same campus made videos about the Clothesline Project, another event organized by the Sexual Assault Services Office, in which tee shirts upon which slogans were written such as “33% of all women will be raped in their lifetime” and “Daddy why did you steal my innocence” were hung on the quad.

 The Sexual Assault Services Office, part of the Division of Relationship Violence and Outreach at MSU is one of the most energetic administrative entities of it’s kind in higher education.
 In April of last year the MSU student newspaper, The Reflector, reported that the SAS office received a competitive grant from the Justice Department’s Office of Violence Against Women.
 The $300,000 grant named the “Campus Grant Program” is one of twenty one competitive grants distributed by the OVAW who’s recipients are given broad discretion on how to use the funds.
 There are generous provisions for the increase of salaries, benefits and travel expenses to any recipient organization.
 The purpose of the grant is outlined by the OVAW as follows: